mxcl/PromiseKit/Documentation/FAQ.md

 ## Why should I use PromiseKit over X-Promises-Foo?

-* PromiseKit has a heavy focus on **developer-experience**.
-You’re a developer, do you care about your experience?
+* PromiseKit has a heavy focus on **developer experience**.
+You’re a developer; do you care about your experience?
 Yes?
 Then pick PromiseKit.
 * Do you care about having any bugs you find fixed?
 Then pick PromiseKit.
 * Do you care about having your input heard and reacted to in a fast fashion?
 Then pick PromiseKit.
 * Do you want a library that has been maintained continuously and passionately for 6 years?
 Then pick PromiseKit.
 * Do you want a library that the community has chosen to be their №1 Promises/Futures library?
 Then pick PromiseKit.
-* Do you want to be able to use Promises with Apple’s SDKs rather than have to do all the work of writing the Promise implementations yourself?
+* Do you want to be able to use Promises with Apple’s SDKs rather than having to do all the work of writing the Promise implementations yourself?
 Then pick PromiseKit.
 * Do you want to be able to use Promises with Swift 3.x, Swift 4.x, ObjC, iOS, tvOS, watchOS, macOS, Android & Linux?
 Then pick PromiseKit.
 * PromiseKit verifies its correctness by testing against the entire [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests).